louchesprocket/pgnutil/README.txt

 	java.jar pgnutil.jar -p -i mygames.pgn

+Pgnutil's definition of an "opening" pertains specifically to chess engines; it is the list of a game's book moves that occur prior to the first engine-generated move.
 To list opening statistics for all games in mygames.pgn:

 	java -jar pgnutil.jar -o -i mygames.pgn